Minot High School: Athletics

 The boys' athletic teams are known as the "Magicians" or "Magi", while the girls' teams are called the "Majettes".
 The school's mascot is a magician and the varsity teams compete against the largest high schools in the state in Class A (Class AAA for football, see North Dakota High School Activities Association).

+Minot is known as the "Magic City" because of its rapid development in 1886, after the arrival of the Great Northern railroad.